6. Plants

 Alternatives

 Carrots scream when you cut them.
-Eating plants kills more animals than eating animals.
+Eating plants kills more animals than just eating animals.

 Summary

 Our moral responsibility towards a sentient being should be proportionate to their ability to suffer.
 While the science on plant sentience is evolving and often surprising, it does not yet ascribe to plants the high levels of sentience we find in vertebrates and closely related invertebrates.
 What science has known for over a century, if it wasn't already obvious intuitively, is that cows, sheep, ducks, pigs, chickens, horses, dogs, and many of the other animals people eat have complex senses, emotions, and internal worlds.
-If we want to cause less suffering in the world, the simplest change we can make is to stop paying for animals to endure industrial agriculture and slaughter.
+If we want to cause less suffering in the world, the simplest change we can make is to stop paying for industrial animal agriculture and slaughter.
 Also, and somewhat obviously, farm animals are fed tremendous amounts of plant material.
-If people are seriously concerned about plants, again, the simplest thing they can do is eliminate or reduce their consumption of animal products.
+So, if people are seriously concerned about plants, again, the simplest thing they can do is eliminate or reduce their consumption of animal products.

 Discussion